jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

 This class contains both, the action implementations and methods to create arbitrary instances for those actions.

-From the outside only the static `actions` method is relevant because it will be used to generate sequences.
+From the outside only the static `actions()` method is relevant because it will be used to generate sequences.

 ## Formulate the Property

-The most common property test is very straightforward:
+A basic property test is very straightforward:

 ```java
 @Property